KIT-IAI/SDM_Plugin_General/Plugin_Features.md

 ### IdleFeature

 The ``IdleFeature`` provides a callback to the plugin from the host application's message loop.
-This callback may e.g. be used to feed the message loop of a UI library
+This callback may e.g. be used to feed the message loop of a UI library.

 ### FileSaveFeature